-Encyclopaedia Britannica 2006 DVD
+Encyclopaedia Britannica 2006 DVD full review

 If information is power, you ought to be all set for world domination – or at least to be crowned a brain box – with this repository of 180,000 articles.
 It’s handily split into three sections, each suitable for a different age group.
 Elementary is for young children; Student for older kids and those at college; while the main blue Encyclopaedia Britannica pane gives adults access to the most advanced and detailed information.